corleroux/communitysolar.co.za/blog/_posts/2019-5-6-writing-a-vuepress-theme.md

 ---
 date: 2019-5-6
 tag:
   - theme
   - blog
   - vuepress
 author: ULIVZ
 location: Shanghai
 ---

-# Writing a VuePress theme
+# Writing a FUCK theme

 To write a theme, create a `.vuepress/theme` directory in your docs root, and then create a `Layout.vue` file: